mathurravi23/ChatApp/README.md

 ## Overview

 This GenAI assistant is designed to provide a wide range of functionalities to enhance your productivity and knowledge acquisition.
 It can summarize web pages to give you concise overviews of lengthy articles or reports, saving you time and effort.
-It offers document insights by extracting key information and providing summaries, making it easier to understand complex documents.
+It offers pdf document insights by extracting key information and providing summaries, making it easier to understand complex documents.
 The assistant can perform information lookup to fetch relevant data on various topics, helping you find the information you need quickly.
 Additionally, it provides advice based on your queries, offering guidance on a variety of subjects.
 For those needing assistance with different languages, it offers language translation services to communicate across linguistic barriers.
 Overall, this GenAI assistant is a versatile tool to support your research, learning, and communication needs.

 ### Architecture